reneralmeida/Scripts/README.md

 It's quite simple really, if the hotspot function is active it does nothing, if it's not it activates it and upon doing so if you own a computer that has a dedicated wireless card you can set the hotspot name and password to match your local network, thus extending your WiFi signal to the rooms surrounding your PC.
 Ideally used as a Windows scheduled task, hence why the hotspot-on.bat is included.

+### Terraform-Ansible(IaC)

+A couple of IaC scripts, one for a single vm environment and another for a Kubernetes environment.
+Both were used to deploy a project (k8s templates included in the Kubernetes folder), the single vm env was used for development and testing.
+The Kubernetes one for production.
+With a few terraform commands you get the ec2 vms, indexed security group (or create one) and a private key.

+### Xiami-Bloatware-Remover.bat

+A simple shell script to remove bloatware that is standard in every official Xiaomi rom, specially useful on the most budget or lower end devices.
+Makes them run quite faster and with far less abusive telemetry.
+This script needs to be placed inside the platform-tools folder of the Android SDK and the device must have development options and usb debugging enabled.